-Intelence is a medicine for treating human immunodeficiency virus type 1 (HIV 1) in adults and children from 6 years of age.
-HIV-1 is a virus that causes acquired immune deficiency syndrome (AIDS).
+Intelence is a medicine for treating human immunodeficiency virus type 1 (HIV-1) in adults and children from 2 years of age.
+HIV-1 causes acquired immune deficiency syndrome (AIDS).

 Intelence is only used in patients who have been treated for their HIV infection before and it must be used together with other HIV medicines that include a ‘boosted protease inhibitor’.